ICJIA/icjia-accessibility-portal/content/faqs.md

 **1. Understand the compliance requirements and timeline:**

-- **The deadline is firm** — April 24, 2026 for WCAG 2.1 Level AA compliance
+- **The deadline is firm** — April 24, 2026 for WCAG 2.1 Level AA compliance.
-- **It applies to everything** — Websites, documents, videos, social media, mobile apps
+- **It applies to everything** — Websites, documents, videos, social media, mobile apps.
-- **It's not optional** — This is a compliance requirement under ADA Title II and IITAA
+- **It's not optional** — This is a compliance requirement under ADA Title II and IITAA.
-- **Read the basics** — <a href="https://www.ada.gov/resources/2024-03-08-web-rule/" target="_blank" rel="noopener noreferrer">ADA Title II Web Rule Fact Sheet</a> — Plain language summary of requirements
+- **Read the basics** — <a href="https://www.ada.gov/resources/2024-03-08-web-rule/" target="_blank" rel="noopener noreferrer">ADA Title II Web Rule Fact Sheet</a> — Plain language summary of requirements.
-- **Primary source (final rule text)** — <a href="https://www.federalregister.gov/documents/2024/04/24/2024-07758/nondiscrimination-on-the-basis-of-disability-accessibility-of-web-information-and-services-of-state" target="_blank" rel="noopener noreferrer">Federal Register: ADA Title II Web Rule (April 24, 2024)</a>
+- **Primary source (final rule text)** — <a href="https://www.federalregister.gov/documents/2024/04/24/2024-07758/nondiscrimination-on-the-basis-of-disability-accessibility-of-web-information-and-services-of-state" target="_blank" rel="noopener noreferrer">Federal Register: ADA Title II Web Rule (April 24, 2024)</a>.

 **2. Assess your current state:**

-- **Audit existing content** — Identify all public-facing digital content (websites, documents, videos, social media)
+- **Audit existing content** — Identify all public-facing digital content (websites, documents, videos, social media).
-- **Prioritize by impact** — Focus on high-traffic pages, frequently accessed documents, and critical services first
+- **Prioritize by impact** — Focus on high-traffic pages, frequently accessed documents, and critical services first.
-- **Identify gaps** — Use automated tools and manual testing to find accessibility issues
+- **Identify gaps** — Use automated tools and manual testing to find accessibility issues.
-- **Estimate remediation effort** — Understand the scope of work needed
+- **Estimate remediation effort** — Understand the scope of work needed.

 **3. Build accessibility into your processes:**

-- **Include accessibility in project timelines** — Don't treat it as an add-on; build it into initial project plans
+- **Include accessibility in project timelines** — Don't treat it as an add-on; build it into initial project plans.
-- **Require accessibility in procurement** — Include WCAG 2.1 Level AA requirements in RFPs and vendor contracts
+- **Require accessibility in procurement** — Include WCAG 2.1 Level AA requirements in RFPs and vendor contracts.
-- **Establish content review processes** — Ensure documents and content are checked for accessibility before publication
+- **Establish content review processes** — Ensure documents and content are checked for accessibility before publication.
-- **Create accessibility checkpoints** — Build accessibility reviews into your content approval workflows
+- **Create accessibility checkpoints** — Build accessibility reviews into your content approval workflows.

 **4. Allocate resources strategically:**

-- **Training budget** — Invest in accessibility training for content creators, developers, and designers
+- **Training budget** — Invest in accessibility training for content creators, developers, and designers.
-- **Tools and software** — Provide accessibility testing tools (WAVE, axe DevTools, PDF accessibility checkers)
+- **Tools and software** — Provide accessibility testing tools (WAVE, axe DevTools, PDF accessibility checkers).
-- **Time allocation** — Recognize that creating accessible content may take slightly longer initially
+- **Time allocation** — Recognize that creating accessible content may take slightly longer initially.
-- **Expert support** — Consider accessibility consultants or specialists for complex projects
+- **Expert support** — Consider accessibility consultants or specialists for complex projects.

 **5. Support your team:**

-- **Make it a priority** — Communicate that accessibility is important and expected
+- **Make it a priority** — Communicate that accessibility is important and expected.
-- **Remove barriers** — Ensure staff have access to training, tools, and time needed
+- **Remove barriers** — Ensure staff have access to training, tools, and time needed.
-- **Celebrate progress** — Recognize teams and individuals who successfully implement accessibility
+- **Celebrate progress** — Recognize teams and individuals who successfully implement accessibility.
-- **Learn alongside your team** — Attend training sessions to understand what your team is learning
+- **Learn alongside your team** — Attend training sessions to understand what your team is learning.

 **6. Establish accountability:**

-- **Assign responsibilities** — Clearly define who is responsible for accessibility in each area
+- **Assign responsibilities** — Clearly define who is responsible for accessibility in each area.
-- **Set expectations** — Make accessibility part of job descriptions and performance expectations
+- **Set expectations** — Make accessibility part of job descriptions and performance expectations.
-- **Track progress** — Monitor compliance status and remediation efforts
+- **Track progress** — Monitor compliance status and remediation efforts.
-- **Regular check-ins** — Include accessibility in regular team meetings and project reviews
+- **Regular check-ins** — Include accessibility in regular team meetings and project reviews.

 **7. Connect with resources:**

-- **Illinois DoIT Office of Information Accessibility** — Email: DoIT.Accessibility@Illinois.gov — Website: <a href="https://doit.illinois.gov/initiatives/accessibility/" target="_blank" rel="noopener noreferrer">https://doit.illinois.gov/initiatives/accessibility/</a>
+- **Illinois DoIT Office of Information Accessibility** — Email: DoIT.Accessibility@Illinois.gov — Website: <a href="https://doit.illinois.gov/initiatives/accessibility/" target="_blank" rel="noopener noreferrer">https://doit.illinois.gov/initiatives/accessibility/</a>.
-- **Accessibility coordinators** — Identify or designate an accessibility coordinator in your organization
+- **Accessibility coordinators** — Identify or designate an accessibility coordinator in your organization.
-- **Peer networks** — Connect with other managers facing similar challenges
+- **Peer networks** — Connect with other managers facing similar challenges.
-- **Legal/compliance team** — Work with your legal or compliance office to understand requirements
+- **Legal/compliance team** — Work with your legal or compliance office to understand requirements.

 **8. Keep it sustainable (so it doesn't collapse after one push):**